br0kend/react/docs/docs/accessibility.md

 The [Web Accessibility Initiative - Accessible Rich Internet Applications](https://www.w3.org/WAI/intro/aria) document contains techniques for building fully accessible JavaScript widgets.

 Note that all `aria-*` HTML attributes are fully supported in JSX.
-Whereas most DOM properties and attributes in React are camelCased, these attributes should be lowercased:
+Whereas most DOM properties and attributes in Reacc are camelCased, these attributes should be lowercased:

 ```javascript{3,4}
 <input